-And as with most other sales tactics, there’s an art to bundling products successfully.
-First, let’s dig into what product bundling is, the different types of product bundles, and how you can use them to support your retail store.
+But as with most other sales tactics, there’s an art to bundling products successfully.
+Here’s what you need to know.

 Product bundles become especially popular during the holidays, but it’s a tactic that retailers can use year-round to generate sales.

 Generally speaking, there are two types of product bundles:

 Pure bundles, which contain items sold exclusively in that bundle.
 For example, the Dyson AirWrap is sold with detachable blow-dry heads that you can only get when you purchase the set.